 Computer scientist and PhD Adam Back recently tweeted the following list of Bitcoin’s utilitarian virtues:

-After a year-and-a-half of serious investigation, I have concluded that Bitcoin’s value lies in its ability to possibly provide an alternative system of payments with possible deflationary features.
+After a year-and-a-half of serious investigation, I have concluded that Bitcoin’s value lies in its ability to possibly provide an alternative system of payments.

 But doesn’t repeated buying and selling of bitcoins void the deflationary policy at the heart of the invention and part naive idealists from their savings?